 In order to answer this question, your veterinarian will need to calculate your dog's ideal weight based on its breed and size.
 Based on your dog's degree of excess weight, your veterinarian may recommend a target weight higher than the ideal weight to start.
 After the dog loses this weight, a re-evaluation will be made to determine whether further weight loss is needed.
 A safe weight loss for most dogs is 3-5% body weight loss per month.

-To save you making the calculations, the following chart provides calorie requirements based on weight ranges, as follows:
+The following chart provides general calorie requirements based on weight ranges:

 Note: This is a general guideline only and is not meant as a substitute from your veterinarian's specific recommendations.

-"If you are using a reducing diet obtained from your veterinarian, the calorie content of the food will be on the label."
+"If you are using a weight loss diet obtained from your veterinarian, the calorie content of the food will be on the label."

-If you are using a reducing diet obtained from your veterinarian, the calorie content of the food will be on the label, and a member of your veterinary team will help you determine the appropriate amount to feed.
-If you choose to use an alternate source of food, and this information is not available you will need to contact the manufacturer to get this information.
+If you are using a reducing diet obtained from your veterinarian, the calorie content of the food will be on the label, and a member of your veterinary healthcare team will help you determine the appropriate amount to feed.
+If you choose to use an alternate source of food, and this information is not available on the label, you will need to contact the manufacturer to get it.

 How quickly should I introduce the new reducing diet to my dog?